1. Home

 The act enforces Rule 123 of the Highway Code, that states:

-If you’re caught idling you could be hit with a £20 fixed-penalty fine under the Road Traffic (Vehicle Emissions) Regulations 2002, rising to £40 if unpaid within the required timeframe.
+If you’re caught idling you could be hit with a £20 fixed-penalty fine under the Road Traffic (Vehicle Emissions) Regulations 2002.
+This could rise to £40 if unpaid within the required timeframe.
+You only get this if you refuse to turn off your engine though.

 Fines can be as high as £80 in certain areas of London where there are additional measures to cut emissions.

-An article by the Guardian in 2022 revealed more than 70,000 idling drivers were reported through the council's "report it" toolsince 2017 in Westminster.
+A 2022 article by the Guardian revealed more than 70,000 idling drivers were reported in Westminster through the council's 'report it' tool since 2017.

 Only 63 fines of £80 were issued though, and only half of these were paid.

-In 2021, Nickie Aiken, the MP for Westminster asked the government to increase the £80 fine.
-She stated that £80 isn't an effective deterrent for people to turn of their engines.
+Nickie Aiken, the MP for Westminster, asked the government to increase the £80 fine.
+She stated that £80 isn't an effective deterrent for people to turn off their engines:

 "From my experience, when I introduced the ‘don’t be idle’ campaign as council leader, the vast majority of drivers who are asked to turn off their engines do so.
 Perhaps that is why we have very few fines given out.
 For those who refuse, £80 doesn’t seem to cease their behaviour.
 Perhaps a larger fine will focus their minds.”

-Wales has also introduced a fixed penalty notice for idling.
-According to Torfean Council, a fine is only issued if the driver refuses to turn off their engine if they're told to do so by an authorised officer.
+Wales has introduced a fixed penalty notice for idling.
+According to Torfaen Council, a fine is only issued if the driver refuses to turn off their engine if they're told to do so by an authorised officer.

 The council also said it wouldn't penalise drivers if they were idling their engine to de-ice their windscreen or cool their vehicle on a hot day.